MEASURE (FOR 50 SERVINGS)

 Divide the broccoli evenly between steamtable pans (12' x 20" x 2½") which have been lightly coated with food release spray.
 For 50 servings, use 2 pans.

-Sprinkle 1½ cups of breadcrumb mixture over each pan of vegetables before serving.
+Sprinkle 1½ cups of breadcrumb mixture over each pan of broccoli before serving.

 Serve it immediately, or cover it and place in a warmer until ready for service.
 If aluminum foil is used as a cover, cut holes in aluminum foil.